Centre for Patient Safety and Service Quality

 Consumer relations

-Te Whatu Ora Whanganui values patient/consumer feedback, whether it is positive, negative or simply a suggestion.
+Health NZ Whanganui values patient/consumer feedback, whether it is positive, negative or simply a suggestion.
 We use many methods for gathering patient feedback but one of the most useful tools is the insight and information we gain from dealing with patient complaints.

-Patients have rights when accessing health or disability services which are described in the Code of Health and Disability Services Consumers’ Rights (insert text link to code).
 These service standards are what any one of us would expect if we were accessing a health or disability service in New Zealand.
 If you feel that one or more of your rights have been breached, you may make a complaint.
-Read more about your rights here.

 Staff can lodge feedback using Cgov.

-Health and safety
+Health and Safety

 PSQI lead several HQSC projects including:

-• Mental Health Zero Seclusion and Connecting Care
+• Mental Health Zero Seclusionand Connecting Care

 • Kōrero Mai

-• Shared goals of care
+• Shared goals of care/ serious illness conversation guide

 PSQI also collate data for the Quality Safety Markers and report this to HQSC for National benchmarking.